NOW ACCEPTING APPLICATIONS!

 Applications are accepted on a rolling basis.

-The Incubator will take its tenants' success as its primary goal, but it will also make serious contributions to the larger community.
+The Incubator takes its tenants' success as its primary goal, but it will also make serious contributions to the larger community.
 It will be among Cleveland-Marshall's first steps in the evolution of legal education toward more practice-oriented, experience-based training.
 It will also encourage new models of legal services delivery, as traditional models have proven inflexible in changing economic times and have made access to justice expensive and unavailable to many Americans.

 The Incubator will house tenants in state-of-the-art, newly constructed office space, to which they will have 24-hour secure access.
 Each tenant will establish his or her own private law practice, and the practices will be legally distinct from one another.
 Tenants are free to serve any client population they choose and engage in any area of law practice.
 They will develop their practices as they would under other circumstances, under their own direction and at their own expense.